chiarabuoncuore/abremipainters/sparql.md

 ![Image4](/abremipainters/assets/images/Immagine4.jpg)

-- *Query for Movement (P135) identification*
+### Query for Movement <code class="language-plaintext highlighter-rouge">(P135)</code> identification

-Moreover, we wondered whether the artistic movement they belong to was shown in their WikiData’s page.
-To find it out, we developed the following SPARQL query.
+Additionally, we wondered whether the artistic movement the painters belong to was shown in their Wikidata’s page.
+To find out, we developed the following SPARQL query.

-Functions used: **OPTIONAL, ORDER BY**
+Functions used: <code class="language-plaintext highlighter-rouge">OPTIONAL</code>, <code class="language-plaintext highlighter-rouge">ORDER BY</code>.

 ![Image4](/abremipainters/assets/images/Immagine5.jpg)

-- *Query for Work Location (P937) identification*
+### Query for Work Location <code class="language-plaintext highlighter-rouge">(P937)</code> identification

-We wanted to find their work locations to understand where each painter was active, crafting the following query, and adding ORDER BY to list the painters’ work locations in a clear and organized way.
+We wanted to find their work locations to understand where each painter was active, crafting the following query, and using the keyword <code class="language-plaintext highlighter-rouge">ORDER BY</code> to list the painters’ work locations in a clear and organized way.

-Functions used: **ORDER BY**
+Functions used: <code class="language-plaintext highlighter-rouge">ORDER BY</code>

 ![Image4](/abremipainters/assets/images/Immagine6.jpg)

-- *Query for Country of Citizenship (P27) identification*
+### Query for Country of Citizenship <code class="language-plaintext highlighter-rouge">(P27)</code> identification

-We used a UNION query to retrieve the country of citizenship for both painters at once. his allows retrieving their respective countries of citizenship efficiently without running separate queries.
+We used the keyword <code class="language-plaintext highlighter-rouge">UNION</code> to retrieve the country of citizenship for both painters at once.
+This allowed us to retrieve their respective countries of citizenship efficiently without running separate queries.

-Function used: **UNION**
+Function used: <code class="language-plaintext highlighter-rouge">UNION</code>

 ![Image4](/abremipainters/assets/images/Immagine7.jpg)

----

-**LLMs Prompting Techniques**

-- *Zero-shot Prompt*
+***

+## LLMs Prompting Techniques

+### 1. Zero-shot Prompt

-The prompt "Which movement did the painter Marcantonio Chiarini belong to?" is effective because it clearly identifies the subject, uses precise language to signal the type of answer expected (an artistic movement), and is concise and unambiguous.
+<pre><code>"Which movement did the painter Marcantonio Chiarini belong to?"</code></pre>
+This prompt proves effective as it clearly identifies the subject, uses precise language to signal the type of answer expected (an artistic movement), and is concise and unambiguous.

-*Responses:*
+### Responses:

-CHATGPT
+1. CHATGPT

 ![Image4](/abremipainters/assets/images/Immagine8.jpg)

-GEMINI
+2. GEMINI

 ![Image4](/abremipainters/assets/images/Immagine9.jpg)

-MISTRAL
+3. MISTRAL

 ![Image4](/abremipainters/assets/images/Immagine10.jpg)

-- *Few-shot Prompt*
+### 2. Few-shot Prompt

-In the prompt "If Marcantonio Chiarini belonged to the Baroque movement and Claude Monet belonged to Impressionism, which movement did Francesco Paolo Michetti belong to?", the model is given two clear examples of artists and their corresponding movements.
-This helps set a pattern: name → movement.
-The structure teaches the model what kind of answer is expected.
+<pre><code>"If Marcantonio Chiarini belonged to the Baroque movement and Claude Monet belonged to Impressionism, which movement did Francesco Paolo Michetti belong to?"</code></pre>
+With this prompt, the LLM is given two clear examples of a well-known and lesser-known artist and their corresponding movements.
+This helps set a pattern: <code class="language-plaintext highlighter-rouge">name → movement</code> which teaches the model what kind of answer is expected.
 It narrows down ambiguity, encourages analogical reasoning, and improves accuracy.

-*Responses:*
+### Responses:

-CHATGPT
+1. CHATGPT

 ![Image4](/abremipainters/assets/images/Immagine11.jpg)

-GEMINI
+2. GEMINI

 ![Image4](/abremipainters/assets/images/Immagine12.jpg)

-MISTRAL
+3. MISTRAL

 ![Image4](/abremipainters/assets/images/Immagine13.jpg)

-- *Chain-of-Thought Prompt*:
+### 3. Chain-of-Thought Prompt

+<pre><code>"Which was Michetti’s work location?
+Let’s think step by step."</code></pre>

-Encourages the model to think step by step before producing a final answer.
-Useful for reasoning tasks, like math, logic, or multi-step problems.
+This kind of prompt encourages the LLM to think step by step before producing a final answer.
+It proves useful for reasoning tasks, like math, logic, or multi-step problems.

 *Responses*

-CHATGPT
+1. CHATGPT

 ![Image4](/abremipainters/assets/images/Immagine14.jpg)
 ![Image4](/abremipainters/assets/images/Immagine15.jpg)

-GEMINI
+2. GEMINI

 ![Image4](/abremipainters/assets/images/Immagine16.jpg)

-MISTRAL
+3. MISTRAL

 ![Image4](/abremipainters/assets/images/Immagine17.jpg)